-With COP27 taking place in Egypt in November, Fatma Khafagy gives an analytical overview of the feminist struggles in the Arab region that are closely linked to climate issues.
+In the context of COP27, which took place in Egypt in November, Fatma Khafagy provides an analytical overview of feminist struggles in the Arab region that are closely linked to climate issues.

 The Arab region is experiencing the effects of climate change, including a rise in temperatures that is threatening life on Earth.
 This is seen in the increase in climate-induced crises, the scarcity of water resources, rising sea levels, river pollution, and other factors that affect both societies at large and women more specifically.
 Women suffer the risks and consequences of climate change, amidst ongoing armed conflict and wars in the Arab region, and the continued Israeli military occupation of the Occupied Palestinian Territories (OPT) since 1967.
 Arab governments were delayed in addressing climate change issues and their impact on marginalised and impoverished communities in this regions.

 In the Occupied Palestinian Territories, Israel controls 80% of the water from the West Bank’s aquifers.
 In Gaza, people are denied access to the arable agricultural land in the border “buffer zone” delineated by Israel, blocking 20% of the total fertile agricultural land.
 In the West Bank and East Jerusalem, poorly regulated air, soil, and water caused by Israeli settlements pose more environmental threats.
 In Palestine, 118 water and sanitation facilities were destroyed in the 2012–2013 period.
 Food insecurity currently affects one-third of Palestinians.
-This is expected to rise, as 85% of agriculture in Palestine is rainfed and 28% with projections of rainfall expected to decline by 30% in the Eastern Mediterranean.
+Food insecurity currently affects one-third of Palestinians.
+This is expected to rise, as 85% of agriculture in Palestine is rainfed while rainfall is expected to decline by 30% in the Eastern Mediterranean.

 Cross-border dependencies between countries in the region complicate responses to the climate crisis.
 Iraq’s dependence on Turkey and Iran for a steady water supply increases its vulnerability.
 Syria also relies on water from the Euphrates and Turkey.
 When Turkey built dams and restricted the flow of water to Syria during the war, the country experienced major shortages.
 Palestinians are dependent on water purchased from the occupying power, which puts them in vulnerable situations.
 In addition, the Levant, the Maghreb, and the Gulf states need to maintain stable political relations to protect potential shared transborder electricity grids.